Embryo quality: Microscopy

 Embryo quality is mainly evaluated by microscopy at certain time points using a morphological scoring system.
 This has shown to significantly improve pregnancy rates.
 Assessment of morphological features as a reliable non-invasive method that provides valuable information in prediction of IVF/intra cytoplasmic sperm injection (ICSI) outcome has been frequently used as a scoring system of the embryo quality.
 The parameters for evaluation at day 2-3:

 Number of cells and division rhythm: The optimal number of cells is 4 at day 2 and 8 at day 3 (A quality).
 In day 3 9-10 cells is B, >=10 is C (suboptimal) and <=4 is D (barely implant).
 A normal division rate is to double cell number each 24 hours.
 A higher rate implies chromosomal abnormalities and a lower rate entails possible embryo arrest (it is dying).

 Fragmentation: happens due to cell apoptosis and can be quantified by the % of the embryo total volume occupied by fragments.
 Fragments are cytoplasm fractions without nuclei.

 Cells symmetry and size: it is normal that all blastomeres had same or similar size in embryos with 2, 4 or 8 cells, while for the rest of embryos, a certain variety in cells size is normal.
 When the number of cells is impaired, if all of them have the same size, it is considered asymmetrical.
 Those embryos with one single large blastomere are considered abnormal and are associated with a high rate of polyploidy.

 Multinucleation: multinucleated blastomeres on day 2 and day 3 is associated to a lower implantation rate.
 These embryos often are mosaics or with aneuploidy.
 It is more related to abnormalities on day 2 than on day 3.

 Cytoplasm aspect: the presence of vesicles on day 3 is considered a sign of embryo genome activation and, therefore, of good prognosis.
 The presence of vacuoles is a sign of bad prognosis.

 Time-lapse microscopy is an expansion of microscopy wherein the morphology of embryos is studied over time.
 As of 2014, time-lapse microscopy for embryo quality assessment is emerging from the experimental stage to something with enough evidence for broader clinical use.
-Studies using the EmbryoScope (tm) time-lapse incubator have used several indicators for embryo quality, such as direct cleavage from 1 to 3 cells, as well as the initiation of compaction and start of blastulation.
+Studies using the EmbryoScope time-lapse incubator have used several indicators for embryo quality, such as direct cleavage from 1 to 3 cells, as well as the initiation of compaction and start of blastulation.
 Also, two-pronuclear zygotes (2PN) transitioning through 1PN or 3PN states tend to develop into poorer-quality embryos than those that constantly remain 2PN.